AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

    </tr>
    <tr>
    <td>Budgeted Start Date</td>
   <td> <p>This is a deprecated field.
-Any information that this field might display is related to a feature that Workfront has removed.
+Any information that this field might display is related to a feature that [!DNL Workfront] has removed.
 This field cannot be updated.</p>
   <p>These areas have been removed from Workfront. </p>
-  <p>The field is still visible in project and task reports and lists.</p>
+  <p>The field is still visible in [!UICONTROL project] and [!UICONTROL task] reports and lists.</p>
    <!--
    <p>This field shows the date when the budgeting of resources starts, as defined in the Legacy Resource Estimates area of the Business Case of a project, or the Capacity Planner.</p>
    -->